 Long Ranger Dust Collector Remote Control

-My I suggest a second, if not third remote control to the unit, I don't care for belt clips...
+May I suggest a second, if not third remote control to the unit, I don't care for belt clips...

 Well worth the investment

 I've been using Long Ranger remotes for nearly 20-years.
 I haven't found any that work as well or are as reliable.
 I only have one complaint and that is it is too easy to accidentally push the on switch since it protrudes our from the remote body.
 On my old one (recycled to my brother) I cut a piece of plastic from a band saw insert, drilled two holes slightly bigger than the switches and super glued it in place.
 That was 20-years ago and both remotes still work.